Places to eat

 Delicious local food

 Kelso has some excellent local eateries, all within walking distance, that we have sampled ourselves.
-Our guests get a 10% discount at The Waggon from their food bill.
 Click on a café or restaurant below to visit their website.
 Kelso also has some great bakers and sandwich shops.

 The Cream Chimneys

 Locally roasted coffee, Floral teas, light lunches, cakes and scones.
 Great gifts too.

 Hoot ‘n’ Cat

 This lovely café resides next to the Abbey car park and offers a wide selection of meals, coffees, teas and snacks.
 It has a great atmosphere but can get extremely busy.
 Booking is advised for a Friday or weekend lunch time, but you can usually be accommodated if you book that morning.

 Mayfield Garden Centre